Ruchama Marton: Early life and work

 Ruchama Marton was born in Jerusalem, to Bilha and Aaron Smuelevitch who arrived from Poland in 1929.
 In Jerusalem she attended the Lämel School (often misspelled 'Lemel School'), a non-religious school for girls.
 Her family then moved to Tel Aviv, where she attended high school.
+She is the first cousin of Ada Yonath as their mothers were sisters.

 During her military service, she was a soldier in the Givati Brigade and served during the Sinai War in 1956.
 She saw members of her regiment killed by friendly fire when the Israeli Air Force mistakenly bombed their positions and witnessed the murder of Egyptian prisoners of war who had surrendered and were unarmed by soldiers from the battalion in which she served In the battlefields of Sinai the first seeds of her anti-militarist (but non-pacifist) attitude and her lifelong commitment to fighting for human rights began.
 At a time when criticism of the army was practically unheard of, she openly protested the execution of the Egyptian prisoners.

 After her military service, Marton studied medicine at the Hebrew University in Jerusalem and completed medical school in 1963.
 During this time, she gave birth to her daughter, Orna, and her son, Yuval.
 While a student in medical school, Marton became active in struggles for women's rights.
 Together with Professor Dreyfus, she organized activities to change the medical school's policy that only 10% of students could be women.
 Marton struggled with this policy for many years and was eventually successful.
 She also organized a fight against an existing ban that forbade female students from wearing pants.
 This battle almost cost her her place at the medical school, which was at the time the only medical school in Israel, though the university eventually removed the ban.